 This section outlines the high-level use cases addressed by the Catalog API.

-Discover candidate products on which to base an eBay listing
+Discover catalog products on which to base an eBay listing

-Before creating an eBay listing for an item, use the search call to assist sellers to discover the correct catalog product on which to base the listing.
+Before creating an eBay listing for an item, use the search call to discover the correct catalog product on which to base the listing.

 You can request refinement data, which includes histogram information for all aspects of a category that eBay recommends or that you specify.
 Present the histogram data to the seller to select aspect values that match their items, then use those values to filter the search results.